 Before considering the best budget app for couples (spoiler alert: spreadsheets), it’s helpful to know that happy relationships tend to talk about money.

 However, even otherwise happy relationships occasionally experience financial tensions.
-A 2021 AICPA survey of married or cohabitating adults found 69% have disagreed over financial decisions in the last year, with 26% stating that happens at least once a month.
+A AICPA survey of married or cohabitating adults found 69% disagreed over financial decisions in the last year, with 26% stating money disagreements happen at least once a month.

 The survey notes “most of the rifts came down to needs vs. wants, spending priorities, making purchases without discussing them with a partner first, and paying off debt.”

 Even people raised in the same communities, with the same backgrounds and cultural references can have wildly different values, expectations, and ideas around money.